Wargaming (company): 2010 - 2015

 On 21 February 2012, the Android version of World of Tanks Assistant, the mobile application for World of Tanks, went live in Europe and North America.

 In May 2012, Wargaming entered the Korean games market by opening a subsidiary office in Seoul.
-Wargaming embarked on a rebranding initiative and announced the Wargaming.net service, which will unite its games and services into a single battle universe in June 2012.
-On 7 August 2012, Wargaming acquired Australian company BigWorld Technology which brought development of the middleware for its MMO projects in-house.
+Wargaming embarked on a rebranding initiative and announced the Wargaming.net service, which would unite its games and services into a single battle universe in June 2012.

+On 7 August 2012, Wargaming acquired the Australian company BigWorld Technology which brought development of the middleware for its MMO projects in-house.

 In an annual report for the Cyprus Stock Exchange (CSE) in 2012, Wargaming's revenue was declared to be 217.9 million Euro, with a net profit of 6.1 million Euro.
-Wargaming's shares were delisted from the CSE in 2015, and it remains a privately held company to date.
+Wargaming's shares were delisted from the CSE in 2015, and it remains a privately held company to this date.

 Wargaming moved into the console market by acquiring Day 1 Studios on 29 January 2013.
-Renamed Wargaming Chicago-Baltimore, the studios are currently developing World of Tanks: Xbox 360 Edition (February 2014), Xbox One (July 2015) and PlayStation 4 (January 2016).
+Renamed Wargaming Chicago-Baltimore, the studios are currently developing World of Tanks: Xbox 360 Edition (February 2014), Xbox One (July 2015), and PlayStation 4 (January 2016).

 On 12 February 2013, Wargaming announced its own esports league, the Wargaming.net League.

 The company acquired Gas Powered Games on 14 February 2013.

 On 26 March 2013, Wargaming announced World of Tanks Blitz, a mobile MMO game centered around tank combat available for smartphones and tablets.
 The game was released on iOS in June 2014.
-As of 2016, World of Tanks Blitz is available on iOS, Android, Windows 10 and Mac OS X. Wargaming branched into the Japanese games market by opening an office in Tokyo on 29 May 2013.
-On 22 July 2013, the company bought Total Annihilation and Master of Orion intellectual properties from the Atari bankruptcy proceedings.
+As of 2016, World of Tanks Blitz is available on iOS, Android, Windows 10, and Mac OS X. Wargaming branched into the Japanese games market by opening an office in Tokyo on 29 May 2013.

+On 22 July 2013, the company bought the Total Annihilation and Master of Orion intellectual properties from the Atari bankruptcy proceedings.

+2015 - 2019

-In July 2015, Wargaming launched WG Labs as a division that would act as a third-party publisher to outside developers.
-The creation of the division was primarily driven by Wargaming's partnership with independent studio NGD Studios and their game, Master of Orion.
+In July 2015, Wargaming launched WG Labs as a division that would act as a third-party publisher for outside developers.
+The creation of the division was primarily driven by Wargaming's partnership with the independent studio NGD Studios and their game, Master of Orion.
 In October, the company also rebranded DropForge, a Bellevue, Washington-based mobile game studio founded in 2013 by David Bluhm, as WG Cells.
 WG Cells was shut down in August 2016.

 Wargaming's WG Labs division released a reimagining of Master of Orion in August 2016.
 The game was developed by the Argentine NGD Studios.

-In November 2016 Wargaming, SEGA and Creative Assembly announced a new strategic partnership that will see Total War: ARENA published worldwide.
+In November 2016, Wargaming, SEGA and Creative Assembly announced a new strategic partnership that will see Total War: ARENA published worldwide.
 As of 2016, Wargaming owns a significant share of the Hellenic Bank (Daniel S. Loeb's Third Point Group is the other major shareholder of the Cyprus-based Bank) and has shown an interest in purchasing land property assets in Cyprus for its use and investment purposes.
-Wargaming has become the largest taxpayer within Cyprus.

 In 2017, Wargaming started a mobile games division called Wargaming Mobile.
+The unit was eventually closed in 2019.